ubccpsc/310/README.md

 During the grace week, TAs will only help groups with AutoTest scores below 80%.
 In the three days prior to the final submission date, only groups with less than 50% AutoTest scores will be helped.
 We encourage all groups to submit by the deadline, the final submission date is really only for those groups who need a little more time for polish.

-Also, be aware that waiting until the last minute will greatly degrade AutoTest latency; while you can expect to receive results in < 5 minutes for the majority of the term, in the last day this has been much slower historically:
+Also, be aware that waiting until the last minute will greatly degrade AutoTest latency; while you can expect to receive results in < 5 minutes for the majority of the term, this has historically been much slower on the last day:

 <img src="readings/figures/autotest_latency.png" width="320px" alt="AutoTest Latency">

+Note: Even when AutoTest is heavily loaded your requests are queued and processed in turn; the timestamps we use for the deadline comes from the GitHub push event, not when AutoTest is able to process the request or when the commit was made locally.

 <!-- course start Jan 2 -->